Chris Maumalanga: Professional career

 Maumalanga was selected in the fourth round (128th overall) by the New York Giants.
-On July 25, 1994 during training camp Maumalanga got into a fight with offensive lineman Scott Davis.
-Maumalanga bloodied Davis after cutting him open with a one-and-a-half-inch gash from his forehead to his nose, which required five stitches to close.
+On July 25, 1994, during training camp Maumalanga got into a fight with offensive lineman Greg Bishop.
+Maumalanga bloodied Bishop after cutting him open with a one-and-a-half-inch gash from his forehead to his nose, which required five stitches to close.
 Later in 1994, Maumalanga was involved in a locker room fight with Michael Strahan.
 Strahan dodged Maumalanga's initial punch and locked Maumalanga in a rear naked choke hold and held him there until the fight was broken up by teammates.

 As a rookie, replacing an injured Coleman Rudolph, Maumalanga recorded five tackles against the Dallas Cowboys.
 He finished the season with seven total tackles, one forced fumble and one pass defensed.

 In 1995 with the Arizona Cardinals he played in six games recording one tackle.
 In 1996, he played in one game.

 In 1997, he spent time with the Kansas City Chiefs, St. Louis Rams and Chicago Bears.
 In 1999, he spent time with the Cleveland Browns.
 In 2000, also spent time on the off-season roster of the Oakland Raiders.

 In 2000, he also played in the Arena Football League as an offensive lineman as well as a defensive lineman for both the Buffalo Destroyers and Houston ThunderBears.
 In his lone AFL season, he recorded eight tackles, one sack and two pass break-ups.

 In 2001, he played for the New York/New Jersey Hitmen.
 For the league's lone season, he recorded 37 total tackles and four sacks.